Childrens' book philosophy 4: Political philosophy in "The Little Prince"

 - "The Little Prince" (Le Petit Prince), by Antoine de Saint Exupéry, excerpt from chapter 10

-In reply to by chiara
+In reply to I'm working with my students by chiara

 It's a great book isn't it?
 I